 Email firstname.lastname@example.org to reach the Head TAs, Graduate TA, and Jeff (special exceptions).

 Email jeff @cs.brown.edu for sensitive issues (e.g. feedback about course, disagreement with a TA).

-Please do not email any individual TA or Head TA.
-They have been advised to ignore emails not sent to the TA list.
+Please do not email any individual TA or Head TA with general questions.
+They have been advised to ignore emails not sent to the TA list, unless it pertains to something they graded themselves (in which case, please CC the Head TA list).
 This is to ensure we apply a consistent policy for questions, and so you can get a faster response to your emails.
 Also note that you do not need to notify anyone when using a late pass; it's taken care of automatically.

-Weekly TA hours are held Monday and Wednesdays from 6-7 pm in CIT 267.
+Weekly TA hours are held Monday and Wednesdays from 6-7 pm, and Saturdays 3-5 pm in CIT 267.
 The first week after an assignment release, hours will be held as Group TA Hours (similar to Clinic) where you can discuss and ask questions in a group.
 The second week after an assignment release, hours will be held as individual TA hours where you sign up for 1-on-1 help.

 Additional TA hours may be announced via email on a weekly basis.

 Extra Assignment-Specific Help Sessions

 Help sessions are in addition to usual TA hours.
 They will cover specific material; please keep in mind that the TAs leading these sessions have prepared specifically for the topic at hand.
 Please refer to the schedule below.

 |Calculating Metrics (1300/0130) Slides||Wednesday, 10/11, 4-5pm, CIT 316|

 |Eye Tracking Data Visualization/Analysis (1300)||Monday, 10/16, 4-5pm, CIT 546|